planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 $ planet --version
 ```

 You should be on some version 2 of the toolkit.
-If you're not, or you need to
+If you're not, or you need more information about versioning, early access, and upgrading, see [Early Access to Planet SDK (aka "V2")](v2_earlyaccess.md).

 ## Step 5: Sign on to your account